sheigel/how-to-tdd/README.md

 # Harry Potter :

-To try and encourage more sales of the 5 different Harry Potter books the bookshop has decided build a web page that should look like the following wireframe:
+To try and encourage more sales of the 5 different Harry Potter books the bookshop has decided build a web page that should look like the following [sketch](https://thinslices.atlassian.net/wiki/x/ICJ_C)